 Our PhD and research masters students are provided with opportunities to participate in international conferences to present their research to the global community, and are often supported by research grant funding.

-The School has a strong commitment to supporting the local community through programs such as the Psychology Clinic, which also provides a training facility for the students.
+The School has a strong commitment to supporting the local community through programs such as the Psychology Clinic, which also provides a training facility for students.

 Our research strengths